D.A. Commissioning & Legal Services

 As a result of the insurance and compensation system, commonly referred to as workers' compensation, a workers' rights to commence a civil action relating to the injury is either taken away or significantly restricted.
 Although the right to commence an action for compensation relating to a workplace injury may be taken away, the WSIA does not displace a worker's rights under the Human Rights Code, the Employment Standards Acts 2000, the Labors Relations Act, 1995, the Occupational Health and Safety Act, a collective agreement in place between the worker's union and employer, or common-law rights to commence an action for wrongful dismissal. a worker's entitlement to benefits under the Employment Insurance Act, the Canada Pension Plan, or under private disability plans is not reduced by virtue of the WSIA.

 The WSIA sets out a comprehensive benefits scheme for workers who are injured in the course of their employment.
 Additionally, a worker who sustains an injury is entitled to such health care as may be necessary, appropriate, and sufficient as a result of the injury and is entitled to make the initial choice of a health professional.

 Contact D.A.
-Commissioning & Legal Services for a free consultation to discuss your available options and to get the benefits that you deserve.
+Commissioning & Legal Services for an in-depth consultation to discuss your available options and to get the benefits that you deserve.